GBC 6.00.03 new features and upgrade notes

 These variables define the prompt fragments to control how the AI adjusts text length.

-AI Provider-Specific Overrides theme variables
+AI rewrite theme variables (provider-specific)

 Each AI provider can override the default rewrite prompts and templates.
+For details, go to AI Rewrite for TextEdit widgets.

 AI User Interface (UI) Color theme variables